Peer Review Guidelines & Policies#

 After Acceptance: Package Ownership and Maintenance#

-• If a sub-community decides to fork and maintain that package we are open to working with the new maintainers to keep the package within our ecosystem.
+If a sub-community decides to fork and maintain the package, we are open to working with the new maintainers to register the newly forked package within our ecosystem.
+The original package will be archived with a link to the new fork.

 Quality Commitment#